AZH63/Pscripts/README.md

 works in progress.

-## Getting Started

-Extract the folder containing .psm1 files to any valid PowerShell module path.
-Use $env:PSModulePath -split ";" to view your available paths.

 ### Prerequisites
 * Windows system with PowerShell 7 installed (for Graph SDK)
 * Administrator access required for system-wide installations